TRUMPF is an expert partner to researchers in the fields of lasers and power electronics.

 Our subsidiary TRUMPF Scientific Lasers in Munich develops and builds ultrashort pulse lasers with the highest pulse energy levels for scientific applications.
 These special lasers are used to generate light pulses in the attosecond range, for example.
 The high-speed physics sector uses these to measure elementary processes, such as the movement of electrons.

 TRUMPF is a pioneer in the area of additive manufacturing systems and offers two industry-ready laser processes: laser metal fusion (LMF) and laser metal deposition (LMD).
 For the research industry, additive processes are ideal for developing and implementing new workpiece structures as well as high-quality materials even in the smallest quantities, through variable build sizes.
 TRUMPF additive systems stand out because of the high level of precision, small focal diameters, as well as reliable powder handling and fast material change .
 Our application experts regularly support institutes and research projects in the development of material parameters.
 Process and material qualification is also easy to achieve using the TruPrint systems.
 In total, TRUMPF invests a significant portion of turnover into the fundamental research and development of new manufacturing methods.
 Due to this, in 2018, we were the first company in the world to showcase a green laser for LMF applications, which can be used to manufacture shapes made of pure copper and precious metals in an additive manufacturing process, efficiently and with a high degree of quality.
 A breakthrough for our own researchers.

 Research into plasma physics and plasma technology

-TRUMPF Hüttinger is a specialist in the development and manufacture of power supplies for a multitude of plasma applications within research and development.
-There are suitable and industrially tested power supplies available for many areas of fundamental research, as well as in application-oriented development, for DC and RF excitation, and up to the VHF range.
+TRUMPF Hüttinger is a specialist in the development and manufacturing of power supplies for a multitude of plasma applications within research and development.
+There are suitable and industrially tested power supplies available for DC and RF excitation, up to the VHF range, for many areas of fundamental research, as well as application-oriented development.

 The energy market of the future